jhpyle/docassemble/_docs/documents.md

 ---
 {% endhighlight %}

+## Preventing the user from e-mailing documents

+When `attachments` are included in a `question`, the user will be given an option to e-mail the documents to an e-mail address.
+If you would like to disable this feature, set `allow emailing` to `false`, as in this example:

+{% highlight yaml %}
+---
+question: Your document is ready.
+sets: provide_user_with_document
+allow emailing: false
+attachment:
+  - name: A *hello world* document
+    filename: Hello_World_Document
+    description: A document with a **classic** message
+    content: |
+      Hello, world!
+---
+{% endhighlight %}

 # Formatting documents with special markup tags

 In addition to using [Markdown] syntax, you can use